-While experimenting, please be careful not to let the crystal salts (chemicals) come into contact with the skin, eyes, or mouth.
-It is also important not to let the crystal salts, their solutions, or especially the finished crystals get into the hands of young children.
+While experimenting, please be careful not to let the crystal salt (chemicals) come into contact with the skin, eyes, or mouth.
+It is also important not to let the crystal salt, its solutions, or especially the finished crystals get into the hands of young children.
 They could mistake them for candies and put them into their mouth.

-The dye tablets will color things very intensely and may cause stains that can't be washed out of clothing.
+The dye tablets and the luminous colors (UV-reactive dyes in yellow and pink) will color things very intensely and may cause stains that can't be washed out of clothing.
 Keep all tablecloths, curtains, and carpets away from the experiment area.
 The child should wear old clothes when working.